istobarton/sandboxApp/README.md

 - Does this need to adjust the content within the APP image?
 Or is this just styling?
 Adjust for timing.
 - Are the '<>' on the user input form actual tags or images?
--Separate User Selection and content width based into Angular Components
+-Separate User Selection and content width based into Angular Components -Wasted too much time trying to get custom color-picker to work.
+Abandoning.
+-Need to Link Color Picker and text input